<

 But he regrouped quickly at Arkansas, where five-star prospect Boogie Fland, former Kentucky guard D.J.
 Wagner and veteran Johnell Davis, a standout for Florida Atlantic in the 2023 Final Four, anchor his new squad.

 Wagner and Fland combined to score 46 points against a Kansas team that arrived without two of its best players.
-But Arkansas has also dealt with multiple injuries -- Calipari said his team has been unable to hold full practices for the past two weeks.
+But Arkansas has also dealt with multiple injuries; Calipari said his team has been unable to hold full practices for the past two weeks.

 "We've played against [graduate assistants]," Calipari said after the game, which helped raise money for a pair of children's hospitals in the teams' respective communities.

 But he added he was not sure he would face a better backcourt this season than the one Arkansas boasts.
-He also said Calipari's 2024-25 Razorbacks might comprise one of the most talented teams of his career.
+He also said Calipari's 2024-25 Razorbacks might be one of the most talented teams of his career.

 "I actually think this team is better than some of the ones he's had at Kentucky," Self said.
 "We've played them at least every other year for the last 10 years.
 There were a couple of [Kentucky] teams that were elite, elite, elite.
 This team, to me, has a chance to be terrific and maybe more talented than some of the teams that [Calipari] had at Kentucky.
 Not all of them, but some of them.
 I think they have a real chance."